manishdevraj/jarvis/README.md

 * Perform sub array sorted needed to sort entire array
 * Calculate sorted squares of integers in a sorted array
 * Find maximum water that can be trapped between pillar in an array
+* Find peak in an array
+* Find how many boards needed to save people
+* Backspace compare two strings

 ### [[⬆]](#toc) <a name='fastandslow'>Fast and slow pointer problem</a>